NetManAIOps/ChatTS/README.md

 A fine-tuned `ChatTS` model (based on a modified version of QWen2.5-14B-Instruct) have been open-sourced at [![huggingface](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Models-FFD21E)](https://huggingface.co/bytedance-research/ChatTS-14B).
 You can download and try it! -->

 ## News
 - **2025/04/16**: ChatTS has been accepted by VLDB '25!
-We will soon release the full data generation code.
+We have released the training datasets for ChatTS.
+The full data generation code will be released soon.
 You can also use the code in this repo to generate data manually and do the model training.
 - **2025/01/01**: We have released a new version of `ChatTS` model, with enhanced CoT and question answering capability.
 Check [![huggingface](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Models-FFD21E)](https://huggingface.co/bytedance-research/ChatTS-14B) for more information.
 - **2024/12/30**: A experimental version of `vLLM` support for ChatTS is available!
 Check [demo_vllm.py](demo_vllm.py) for more information. (**Note**: This version is still under development and may not be stable.)
 We have also updated the ChatTS model implementation, which supports `kv_cache` and `AutoProcessor` now.